noahehall/nodeproto/README.md

 # @nodeproto

-- product development starterkit specifically for RACEXP and HECCYA methodologies, but generally usable in any high-performance environment
+- product development starterkit
+- aims to support a number of product development use cases, however, focuses on full stack node+react apps running on AWS

 - hard requirements for develop branch
   - node >= 17.4
   - corepack